top of page

 • Taurine may increase the amount of fat burned during exercise

-• Taurine reduces fatigue and makes muscles work harder
+• Taurine may reduce fatigue and makes muscles work harder

-• Taurine prevents muscle cell damage by protecting against oxidative stress
+• Taurine may prevent muscle cell damage by protecting against oxidative stress

 Taurine also helps clear lactic acid when exercising, which helps muscles endure longer and feel less sore.